robertcoopercode/tech-job-hunt/api/README.md

 ### Environment variables

 Local environment variables are set in the `.env` file.
-The `.env.dev` and `.env.prod` files are only required when running prisma CLI commands with the dev and production prisma servers.

 ### Starting the server